Department of Earth and Environmental Sciences

 - There is a well-known theoretical explanation of why injection of highly pressurized wastewater into faults could induce earthquakes.
 The increased pore pressure along the fault effectively lubricates the fault, causing it to release stress that might have been building up for many years, but might not have slipped without the excess pore pressure.

-- Out of hundreds of thousands of fracking operations, and the associated disposal of wastewater, so far only a few have been clearly identified as being related to induced earthquakes of any significant size.
-The vast majority of operations have not, so the probability of a given fracking operation inducing damaging earthquakes is probably very low (much less than 0.1%).
+- Out of many thousands of fracking operations, and the associated disposal of wastewater, so far only a small percentage of those operations have been clearly identified as being related to induced earthquakes of any significant size.
+The majority of operations have not, so the probability of a given fracking operation inducing damaging earthquakes is probably quite low.

 - Just how large and damaging a fracking/wastewater injection-related induced earthquake could be remains unknown.
 Although such earthquakes are generally smaller than magnitude 3, and the largest earthquakes claimed to be fracking-related are less than magnitude 6, even larger future earthquakes can not be ruled out.
 More research on this topic will be necessary to answer the question of just how big future wastewater injection-related induced earthquakes might ever be.